 As a database activity monitoring, audit and protection (DAM/DAP) system, Chakra Max collects and supports the use of DB access and activity information for its own real-time display, analysis, and alert functions.
 Chakra Max also supports policy-based block and kill actions, dynamic data masking, and auditing functions.

 Adding DB event data to an existing SIEM environment, however, can provide a more holistic view of, and action center for, security in general.
-There are also ergonomic advantages to working with this data in a familiar, in-use SIEMs like IBM QRadar, Splunk or SolarWinds.
+There are also ergonomic advantages to working with this data in a familiar, in-use SIEMs like IBM QRadar, SolarWinds, or Splunk Enterprise Security (ES):

 For these reasons, IRI is frequently asked if (and how) Chakra Max can interact with those platforms, and what information can be shared with them.